Parneetbhachoo/Parneetbhachoo.github.io/README.md

 *Data Management Techniques:* Employed filters, sorting, and conditional formatting techniques to organize and highlight data trends effectively within Excel worksheets.

-### I would like to express my gratitude to gndec for prviding me this oppurtunity.
+### I would like to express my gratitude to gndec for providing me this oppurtunity.
 Thanks